garrandall/popular-music-data/tracks/downtown-train-patty-smyth.md

 You wave your hand and they scatter like crows
 They have nothing that'll ever capture your heart They're just thorns without the rose
-Ooh, be careful of 'em in the dark
+Oh, be careful of 'em in the dark
 Oh if I was the one
 You chose to be your only one
 Can't you hear me now
 Can't you hear me now

 Will I see you tonight
-Ooh, on a downtown train
+Oh, on a downtown train
 Every night it's just the same
 You leave me lonely, now